Wes0617/EmblemEditorEE/readme.md

 - Install the Tampermonkey extension from the Chrome Web Store.

-- Copy the code in [emblem-editor-expanded-enhanced.js][raw-code] in the clipboard.
+- Copy the code in [emblem-editor-expanded-enhanced.js][raw-code] to the clipboard.

 - Create a new Tampermonkey script and paste the code into it, then Save.
 ![](readme-tampermonkey.png)